 Local and national manufacturers alike have been trying to crack the code on how to incorporate advanced manufacturing technology (AMT), often referred to as Industry 4.0, into their businesses.
 On April 10, regional manufacturing leaders gathered at DVIRC as two AMT experts provided an overview of AMT and the evolving role of automation in the manufacturing industry.

-Joe Mariani (pictured left), Research Manager at Deloitte, guided attendees through the history of Industry 4.0 and explained how it can be revolutionary for businesses around the globe, contributing to better outcomes, improved processes, and reduced lead times.
+Joe Mariani (pictured above), Research Manager at Deloitte, guided attendees through the history of Industry 4.0 and explained how it can be revolutionary for businesses around the globe, contributing to better outcomes, improved processes, and reduced lead times.
 Greg Selke (pictured below), CEO of ONExia, a distributor, systems integrator, and manufacturer of motion control, robotic, and machine automation products, took attendees through the major types of automation applications, and provided practical ways they can apply Industry 4.0 to their businesses.

 Industry 4.0 involves the connecting of physical and cyber systems, and introduces a way for computers and automation to come together in an entirely new way within the manufacturing industry.
 According to Mariani, Industry 4.0 does not just involve the efficiencies in how to make parts, but rather, the process of making products before assembling any parts.